Leopardstown Racecourse

-The course, built by Captain George Quin and modelled on Sandown Park Racecourse in England, was completed in 1888 and acquired by the Horse Racing Board of Ireland in 1967.
-Many important races are held here and racing takes place all year round, with about 22 meetings per year.
+Built by Captain George Quin and modelled on Sandown Park Racecourse in England, it was completed in 1888 and acquired by the Horse Racing Board of Ireland in 1967.
+Many important races are held there; racing takes place all year round, with about 22 meetings per year.

-In 1941, noted Royal Air Force pilot Hugh Verity, who flew many secret agents at night into and out of farm fields in France, force landed on the Race Course.
+In 1941, Royal Air Force pilot Hugh Verity, who flew many secret agents at night into and out of farm fields in France, force-landed on the racecourse.
 He was interned briefly before escaping back to England.

-The Leopardstown Hall of Fame honours famous Irish horse racing trainers, jockeys and horses like, Vincent O'Brien, Tom Dreaper, Pat Taaffe and Pat Eddery, Arkle, Dawn Run, Levmoss and Nijinsky.
+The Leopardstown Hall of Fame honours famous Irish horse racing trainers, jockeys and horses, including Vincent O'Brien, Tom Dreaper, Pat Taaffe and Pat Eddery, Arkle, Dawn Run, Levmoss and Nijinsky.

 Facilities

 Leopardstown golf course and club house is situated in the middle of the racetrack.
 The course also has designer shops, a fitness centre, the Leopardstown Pavilion, Fillies Café Bar, the Silken Glider Restaurant, the Paddock Food Hall, Club 92 nightclub, Madigans pub, and numerous bars and snack areas.
-A farmers market is also on-site every Friday.
-The 'Bulmers Live at Leopardstown' music festival takes place every summer between June and August.
-Acts such as Horslips, The Human League, Johnny Marr, and The Boomtown Rats have all performed here.
+A farmers' market is also on-site every Friday.
+The "Bulmers Live at Leopardstown" music festival takes place every summer between June and August.
+Acts such as Horslips, the Human League, Johnny Marr, and the Boomtown Rats have performed there.